You want smart political talk without the meltdowns?

 So you can't just come up with these excuses.

-This is gonna go back.
+This is going to go back.

-This is Section 702 of the FISA, which says that you know Americans should not be unnecessarily unmasked, I mean have to be protected.
+This is section 702 of the FISA, which says that, you know, Americans should not be unnecessarily unmasked.

 What has to change in order to push forward with this?

-And um and I'm telling you, if they do their job, if the FBI, if the Congress does their job as well, not only will the FBI be able to find the leaker, it should not be that hard.
+And I'm telling you, if they do their job, if the FBI, if the Congress does their job as well, not only will the FBI be able to find the leaker, it should not be that hard.

-It really should be the narrow group of people.
+It's a narrow group of people.

-It's got so basically you're saying if we look at the group of people, tell me where I'm wrong here.
+So basically, you're saying if we look at the group of people, tell me where I'm wrong here.

 But hang on one second.

-I want to add to my question.
+I want to answer my question.

-Because uh how did Evelyn Farkas know?
+Because how did Evelyn Farkas know?

 So somebody had to be talking about all this process going on, right?